 A burglary is considered a third-degree felony, punishable by up to 5 years in prison and a $5,000 fine if:

 - A person burgles a structure and there is no one inside

 - A person burgles a conveyance and there is no one inside

 The Tampa burglary lawyers at The Mayberry Law Firm have handled numerous allegations of this crime over their careers.
-One of the first things our criminal attorneys evaluate is whether the State can prove an intent to commit an offense while within the subject of the burglary.
-If they cannot, all you really have is a trespass Tampa criminal lawyer Jason Mayberry once represented an individual accused of drunkenly entering the home of another to steal an iPod.
+One of the first things our criminal attorneys evaluate is whether the State can prove that there was actually an intent to commit an offense while within the subject of the burglary.
+If they cannot, as referenced above, all you really have is a trespass.
+Tampa criminal lawyer Jason Mayberry once represented an individual accused of drunkenly entering the home of another to steal an iPod.
 Our client swore he never intended to go in the townhouse residence and was very drunk.
-With some diligence we were able to show that the iPod was in the possession of the alleged victim’s son the whole time.
-With no intent to commit an offense in the townhouse, our client had a charge reduction to trespass, accepted the plea offer and moved on with only a misdemeanor on his record.How can We Help?
+With some diligence, we were able to show that the iPod was in the possession of the alleged victim’s son the whole time.
+With no intent to commit an offense in the townhouse, our client’s charge was reduced to trespass; he accepted the plea offer and moved on with only a misdemeanor on his record.How Can We Help?